-Then $J$ is a subgroup of $J'$ and $\chi$ is the restriction of $\chi'$ to $J$, so since $\pi$ contains a vector transforming under the character $\chi'$ of the subgroup $J'$, it contains a vector transforming under the character $\chi$ of the subgroup $J$. \end{proof}
+It follows that $J'$ is a subgroup of $J$ when both are viewed as subgroups of $G(E)$.
+Furthermore $\chi'$ is the restriction of $\chi$ to $J'$, so since $\pi$ contains a vector transforming under the character $\chi$ of the subgroup $J$, it contains a vector transforming under the character $\chi'$ of the subgroup $J'$. \end{proof}